pieper/CustomSlicerGenerator/README.md

 # How?
 * Clone this repository
 * Get-or-create a release build of Slicer.
-This works best with a build after March 5, 2015 (code includes [this change](https://github.com/Slicer/Slicer/commit/454fed0f5f2f8ea18269f2bfdfc4733326c4c6d7) and [this fix](https://github.com/Slicer/Slicer/commit/567055d01a362cfd23653f1a56b92869c2998a14) will have independent settings for the original Slicer and your CustomSlicer)
+This works best with a build after March 5, 2015 (that is, Slicer code that includes [this change](https://github.com/Slicer/Slicer/commit/454fed0f5f2f8ea18269f2bfdfc4733326c4c6d7) and [this fix](https://github.com/Slicer/Slicer/commit/567055d01a362cfd23653f1a56b92869c2998a14) so it will have independent settings for the original Slicer and your CustomSlicer)
 * Start Slicer with a command something like:
 ```sh
 ./Slicer --additional-module-paths ./CustomSlicerGenerator/CustomSlicerGenerator